Flag of Toronto: History

-Flags of the former City of Toronto
+Former City of Toronto

 An early flag of Toronto was designed by Eric Arthur and his son, and adopted in 1967 by the former City of Toronto.
 It featured the city's coat of arms imposed on a blue and white field.
-The design was criticized by the incumbent mayor of Toronto, William Dennison.
+The design was criticized by the then mayor of Toronto, William Dennison.

 On 28 August 1974, a committee was appointed by Toronto City Council to design a new flag.
 A competition to design a new flag was launched later that year that was open to all residents of Metropolitan Toronto.
 More than 700 submissions were received, more than half of which incorporated a maple leaf.
 A flag design committee, headed by Robert Woadden of the City of Toronto Archives, was created to select submissions from the competition.

 The committee eventually submitted its selection to the city council on 6 November 1974, where its members unanimously voted for a design submitted by Renato De Santis, a 21-year-old graphic design student at George Brown College.
-On 7 November 1974, a flag raising ceremony was conducted outside Toronto City Hall, where De Santis also received a prize of $500 for winning the competition.
-The flag used during the flag raising was later stolen from the flagpole.
+On 7 November 1974, a flag-raising ceremony was conducted outside Toronto City Hall, where De Santis also received a prize of $500 for winning the competition.
+The flag used during the flag-raising was later stolen from the flagpole.